 - finished a section of path on the lower slopes of the south side of Creag Bheag;

-- cleared several hundred meters of ditching alongside the Curlew Way above Loch Gynack; and
+- cleared several hundred metres of ditching alongside the Curlew Way above Loch Gynack; and

 - are currently working on the new path alongside Ardbriolach Road.